cheese-cakee/Unix_networking/README.md

 This repository contains small Unix networking programs that I wrote while studying [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/).
 The core TCP, UDP, `select()`, and `poll()` examples are based on the guide, with small changes and experiments added as I worked through them.
 One example is the nickname support in the `select()` chat server.

-I have kept the repository public as a practical reference for anyone beginning with socket programming in C. Each program is intentionally small, so it is possible to follow the complete flow from creating a socket to exchanging data without first understanding a large framework.
+I have kept the repository public as a practical reference for anyone beginning with socket programming in C.

 ## Programs